-The term "boe" is used in this MD&A. Boe may be misleading, particularly if used in isolation.
+The term referred to herein in respect to barrels of oil equivalent ("boe") may be misleading, particularly if used in isolation.
 A boe conversion ratio of cubic feet to barrels is based on an energy equivalency conversion method primarily applicable at the burner tip and does not represent a value equivalency at the wellhead.
-In this MD&A we have expressed boe using the conversion standard of 6.0 Mcf: 1 bbl.
+In this MD&A we have expressed boe using the conversion standard of six thousand cubic feet ("Mcf") of gas to one barrel ("Bbl") of oil, 6.0 Mcf: 1 bbl.